StefanKantardzhiev/JS-Front-End/README.md

 # JS-Front-End

-This is my two module JS Front-End course at SoftUni Bulgaria
+This is my JS Front-End course at SoftUni Bulgaria.

+The course consits of two modules:
+## HTML & CSS
+## React.js